 As soon as your stress level goes down, your body gains the ability to heal fast and boost its immune system.
 Research shows that learning to play the piano can reduce chances of cardiac diseases, delay the onset of multiple sclerosis and Alzheimer’s, increase blood circulation to all organs and improve the overall health of an individual.
 It reduces the progression of diseases that you might already have, including genetic ones.

 Fact 4 – Learning to play comes easily to adults

 Many people and child psychologists will tell you that children pick up music quickly.
 That is entirely true, but that does not mean your chance at learning to play the piano went away with your teens.
 Your brain still has tremendous plasticity, and you should be able to learn to play the piano just as well as you would have in your early teens.
 Adults have the advantage of improved cognitive abilities and the ability to grasp abstract concepts.
+They are more organized with their studies, most often than not will use stands for sheet music while practicing, and even plan their exercises so they could follow a routine.
 That should help you translate musical ideas and the notes you read into hand movements.

 Fact 5 – It will contribute to your confidence

 Learning to play the piano can build your confidence level.
 Whether you already have a successful business, or you have been working as a CEO of a famous IT firm, adults always need a boost of confidence and self-esteem from time to time.
 Your piano playing skills will provide that assurance in your lowest moment.
 Moreover, you can always perk up your spirits by playing your favorite song at any time of the day or during a party.
 It is imperative to find the right teacher for that to happen.
 Music schools need to understand your needs, inherent talent, your likes and dislikes to help you.
 The training needs of each person are different in different areas of New York.
 Long Island piano teachers at Grace Music School are supportive and nurturing towards beginners of all ages.